Pandora (service)

-Pandora is a subscription-based music streaming service owned by Sirius XM Holdings based in Oakland, California, United States.
-The service carries a focus on recommendations based on the "Music Genome Project" — a means of classifying individual songs by musical traits.
-The service originally launched in the consumer market as an internet radio service, which would generate personalized channels based on these traits and songs liked by the user; this service is available in an advertising-supported tier, and a subscription-based version.
-In 2017, the service launched Pandora Premium, an on-demand version of the service more in line with contemporary competitors.
+Pandora is a subscription-based music streaming service owned by the broadcasting corporation Sirius XM that is based in Oakland, California in the United States.
+The service carries a focus on recommendations based on the "Music Genome Project", which is a means of classifying individual songs by musical traits such as genres and shared instrumentation.
+The service originally launched in the consumer market as an internet radio service that would generate personalized channels based on these traits as well as specific tracks liked by the user; this service is available in an advertising-supported tier and additionally a subscription-based version.
+In 2017, the service launched Pandora Premium, which is an on-demand version of the service more in line with contemporary competitors.